onzfonz/comp227/src/content/0/en/part0d.md

 |`winget install -e CoreyButler.NVMforWindows`|`brew install nvm`|

 After installing *`nvm`*, you could use the `nvm help` to figure out the commands to install a version (like 18.13.0 and 16.13.2), and then use the later version.
-I'll provide the commands though here, which you'll need to execute separately.
+I'll provide the commands here, which you'll need to execute separately.

 ```bash
 nvm install 16.13